ddbj/www/_tentative/policies-e.md

 If not specified, there is no restriction on the use of data and services provided by DDBJ Center, and you can freely modify and redistribute the data.

+  - Do not attempt to identify individual human research participants from whom the data were obtained.
   - For data derived from [INSDC activities](insdc-e.html), licensed under[INSDC policy](/insdc-e.html#policy).
   - For [Japanese Genotype-phenotype Archive (JGA)](/jga/index-e.html), licensed under [Data Use](https://humandbs.biosciencedbc.jp/en/data-use) of NBDC Human Database.
   - For [AMED Genome group sharing Database (AGD)](/agd/index-e.html), licensed under [Data Use (in Japanese)](//gr-sharingdbs.biosciencedbc.jp/agd-data-use) of NBDC Human Data group sharing Database.